 When researchers apply the same methods to large data sets, they can find associations between entities, measure the strength of such associations, and even make predictions.
 Both correlation and regression are known data mining techniques.
 In epidemiology, the analyses help estimate the association between an exposure and an outcome.
 Medical researchers may use the patient's body weight to predict the optimal dose for a new drug, and so on.

-The article includes a basic explanation of the correlation and regression methods.
+The article includes a basic explanation of the correlation and regression methods and the difference between them.
 A comparison table will help you distinguish between the two more easily.

 Correlation analysis determines the relation between two quantities known as variables, ‘x’ and ‘y.’
 Correlation is observed when, at the time of the study, a unit change in x is retaliated by an equivalent change in y.
 If an increase in x results in the corresponding increase in y (and vice versa), they are considered to be positively correlated.
 If an increase in x results in a decrease in y (and vice versa), it’s a case of negative correlation.